Representation Learning in a Decomposed Encoder Design for Bio-inspired Hebbian Learning

-Based on the Local-Binary Pattern (LBP) operator an adapted convolutional layer with less parameters was proposed that extracts texture features \cite{juefei2017local, Lin2020} \cite{Lin2020}.
-Taking strong inspiration from findings on primate vision, evidence has been put forward that fixing the first layers of a convolutional neural network (CNN) to simulate the image processing of the primate primary visual cortex benefits robustness towards input perturbations and adversarial attacks \cite{dapello2020simulating}.
-Scattering transforms preserve high frequency information and are invariant to geometric transformations and stable to deformations.
-Comparable performance on classification benchmarks to pure CNN’s has been shown, while using less parameter and providing more theoretical guarantees \cite{oyallon2017scaling}. \cite{li2020wavelet} improved noise-robustness classification accuracy in CNN by replacing down-sampling layers with discrete wavelet transforms.
+Based on the Local Binary Pattern (LBP) operator, an adapted convolutional layer with fewer parameters was proposed to extract texture features \cite{juefei2017local,Lin2020}.
+Evidence shows that simulating the primate primary visual cortex (V1) in early CNN layers increases robustness against input perturbations and adversarial attacks \cite{dapello2020simulating}.

-The former works focus on a single most robust, or most discriminating operator respectively, and train the data-driven part of the model in a supervised manner.
-Our work investigates the combination of multiple self-supervised neural encoders, each combined with an invariant operator.
-Explicitly, we use three quasi-invariants, one texture operator (LBP), one color transformation (rg normalization), as well as, a frequency-related operator (wavelets).

-\textbf{Representation Learning/ Contrastive Learning:} Learning generalizable features has been attempted by self-supervised learning, which is concerned with the extraction of patterns from data in the absence of labels.
-Instead of labels, a certain pretext task, for example image inpainting, image colorization or clustering based on pseudo-labels, can be used to shape the representation space \cite{Jing2019}.
-Mapping the representations of similar instances closer together in the feature space than dissimilar instances can also directly be achieved by contrastive learning \cite{Le-Khac2020}.
-Data augmentations are often used to generate pairs of such similar images, deciding which invariances are learned.
-Which augmentations work in which context and why is still subject of research though.
-Recent works have explored contrastive learning in the context of bio-inspired learning \cite{illing2021local, tang2022biologically}.
-In our work, we show that we can improve representation learning by integrating well understood visual descriptors to learn more disentangled representation.